actions/actions-runner-controller/README.md

 #### Docker image layers caching

+> Note: Ensure that the volume mount is added to the container that is running the Docker daemon!.

 `docker` stores pulled and built image layers in the [daemon's (note not client)](https://docs.docker.com/get-started/overview/#docker-architecture) [local storage area](https://docs.docker.com/storage/storagedriver/#sharing-promotes-smaller-images) which is usually at `/var/lib/docker`.

 By leveraging RunnerSet's dynamic PV provisioning feature and your CSI driver, you can let ARC maintain a pool of PVs that are